...about your utility bill from the City of Raleigh

 Rates are calculated using average consumption figures across the service area and customers are charged more or less, as they move from tier to tier.

-Only customers in Raleigh, Garner and Rolesville have tiered billing.
+Only customers in Raleigh, Garner, Rolesville and Wake Forest have tiered billing.

 If I use 5 CCF’s of water, is all of the consumption billed at Tier 2?